PhD students

 Supervisors

-Tommy Norin and Ken Haste Andersen
+Tommy Norin and Ken Haste Andersen, DTU Aqua

 Background of the project